 Cost - The FFGA budget is \$1.931 billion in year of expenditure (YOE) dollars.
-The JPB revised its budget for the PCEP to \$2.264 billion in June 2021 based on the results of the FTA's December 2020 Risk Refresh.
-This represented an increase of \$333 million from the FFGA budget.
-The JPB completed a "budget scrub" in conjunction with the conclusion of global settlement negotiations with BBII.
-Based on the results of the global settlement with BBII and its budget scrub, the JPB, developed a revised budget of \$2.44 billion.
+The JPB completed a "budget scrub" following its global settlement with BBII, which produced a revised PCEP budget of \$2.44 billion.
 The JPB approved this revised budget at its Special Meeting on December 6, 2021.
-This new budget reflects an additional increase of \$176 million from the post-risk refresh budget and a total increase of \$509 million from the FFGA budget.
+This new budget reflects a total increase of \$509 million from the FFGA budget.
 The JPB's revised budget, for FTA reporting purposes (excluding pre-Project Development costs) is \$2,393,109,098.

 - Significant Project Activities and/or Key Milestones - PG&E and Silicon Valley Power have required the PCEP to conduct a Single Phase Study to demonstrate that the electrified rail operations will not degrade service for existing customers.
-The study has been in progress for over a year but has failed to produce a result that satisfies the power companies.
-The issue was elevated in early 2021 to senior management at PG&E. The JPB submitted a final report to PG&E in late May 2022.
-The JPB reports that it has received a number of administrative comments from PG&E; and expects to finalize the report by June 30, 2022.
-The JPB states that PG&E will provide 115 kV power to the JPB's Traction Power Substation (TPSS) 2 in San Jose on August 27, 2022 following PG&E's required "clearance" period. - The first major milestone in the Electrification contract is the completion of Segment 4, "Ready for EMU Testing;" this intermediate milestone is not on the PCEP's critical path.
+The report covering the southern part of the JPB's traction power system was submitted to PG&E on June 30, 2022.
+The JPB and PG&E also executed the required Transmission Load Operating Agreement (TLOA).
+PG&E is expected to provide 115 kV power to the JPB's Traction Power Substation (TPSS) 2 in San Jose on August 27, 2022 following PG&E's required "clearance" period.
+The northern part of the single phase study which relates to PG&E's delivery of power to TPSS 1 in South San Francisco is underway and is expected to be complete in February 2023. - O The first major milestone in the Electrification contract is the completion of Segment 4, "Ready for EMU Testing;" this intermediate milestone is not on the PCEP's critical path.
 The date for completion of this work has continued to slip for a variety of reasons.
-The JPB and BBII are now discussing the possible re-definition of this milestone to also include the completion of work in adjacent Segment 3. - The JPB and its contractor completed a major signal cutover involving 41 signal locations and 17 grade crossings in a seven (7) mile stretch of Segment 2 on May 15, 2022, somewhat earlier than expected.
-This work was re-scheduled from March 2022 as a result of the March 10, 2022 incident. - The first two (2) Stadler EMUs (TS-3 and 4) arrived undamaged at the JPB on March 20, 2022.
-The next pair of trainsets (TS-2 and 5) are now scheduled for delivery in early-

-August 2022.
-The JPB's EMU consultant began a Post-Delivery Buy America Audit of Stadler US, Inc. (Stadler), the EMU supplier, on June 27, 2022 and expects to submit its Audit Report to the JPB in July 2022.
+As noted above, the JPB and BBII are discussing the possible re-definition of this milestone to also include the completion of work in adjacent Segment 3.
+Interim Milestone 1 is currently forecast for completion on November 15, 2022. - The first two (2) Stadler EMUs (TS-3 and 4) arrived at the JPB on March 20, 2022.
+The next pair of trainsets (TS-2 and 5) are now scheduled for delivery the weekend of August 20, 2022.
+The JPB's EMU consultant completed its Post-Delivery Buy America Audit of Stadler US, Inc. (Stadler), the EMU supplier, in June 2022 and submitted its Audit Report to the JPB on July 12, 2022.
+The audit confirmed that the EMUs have a domestic content that exceeds the required 60%.
+The PMOC is currently reviewing the post-delivery audit report. - o ProVen completed work on the CEMOF modification on July 13, 2022. - o The March 10, 2022 incident that involved the collision of a southbound Caltrain passenger train with on-track construction equipment remains under investigation by the National Transportation Safety Board (NTSB).